File 2025 taxes 4 days left to file

 • Customer support: Responsive support is critical during tax season, particularly when resolving misclassified transactions or reconciling large portfolios.

-• IRS Form generation: Compliant tax software must generate Form 8949, Schedule D, and integrate with TurboTax, CPA workflows or other filing platforms.
+• IRS Form generation: Compliant tax software must generate Form 8949, Schedule D, and integrate with TurboTax, CPA workflows, or other filing platforms.
 Review the IRS crypto tax forms requirements to ensure your software produces proper documentation.

 Which CoinTracker alternative is best for US Investors?